 When discussing diversity - we need to acknowledge the difference between visible and non-visible differences.
 Visible may include skin color, height, weight, mobility issues (wheelchair, cane, etc.) Non-visible may include religion, intelligence, learning disabilities, etc. Complete the identity iceberg exercise using the attached document to help you identify both your visible and non-visible characteristics.
 Once you have completed the identity iceberg exercise, write a 3-4 page reflection in paragraph form on how the elements of your own identity will inform your approaches as a manager in a professional setting.
 Make at least three connections to concepts from the first eight chapters we have covered in this class.
-Due January 10th by 12pm.
+Do not use generative AI to write this paper.
+Due July 11th by 12pm.